Event | Discussion

 Discussants: Pura Fernández (CSIC, Madrid), Alejandra Rosenberg Navarro (NYU), Sarah Thomas (Brown University)

-Legenda is offering attendees of the event a 50% discount on the book by emailing: email@example.com
+Legenda was offering attendees of the event a 50% discount on the book by emailing: firstname.lastname@example.org

 Jo Labanyi came to NYU in 2006 after a career in the UK.
 She is the founder of the Journal of Spanish Cultural Studies, of which she remains deputy editor, and of the Journal of Romance Studies.
 She was elected to the British Academy in 2005.
 A specialist in the cultural history of modern Spain, her fields of research are literature, film, gender studies, popular culture, memory studies, and the history of emotions.
 She has co-edited and co-authored volumes that rethink the field of Spanish cultural history—as in the co-edited Companion to Spanish Cinema (Blackwell, 2012) and Engaging the Emotions in Spanish Culture and History (Vanderbilt UP, 2016; Spanish translation 2018); and the co-authored Cultural History of Modern Literatures in Spain (Polity Press, forthcoming 2022).
 She is the author of Spanish Literature (2010), part of Oxford UP’s Very Short Introduction series.
 As Professor Emerita at NYU, she will work on two projects: an oral history of cinema-going in 1940s and 1950s Spain, and a monograph on 1940s Spanish cinema entitled Reading Cinema under Dictatorship.